SkoolNotes/Taproot/2020ENG201/KBxEngSelfEval.md

 - What are your goals in English for next semester?
 Set at least two specific goals and describe how you will meet them.
 	- I've been getting a lot of value out of group projects, just having people to bounce ideas off of and learn from.
 This type of interaction is much more limited nowadays; next semester, I would like to engage in more of them.
 	- For writing pieces, I often entirely change what I am writing about multiple times because I'm not happy with the ideas in them.
 I end up scrapping a lot of work and a lot of time.
+Next semester, I would like to reduce this work and time lost.